-14 Evaluation of Previous Housing Element Related Work Efforts the actual progress and effectiveness of previous work efforts to attain the community's housing goals and objectives.
+14 Evaluation of Previous Housing Element Related Work Efforts

+To lay the basis for preparing a Housing Element update, the Housing Element must analyze the City's accomplishments during previous Housing Element planning periods and/or progress in implementing Housing Element law and/or other statutory mandates.
+In this section, the City describes and quantifies the actual progress and effectiveness of previous work efforts to attain the community's housing goals and objectives.
 It is important to determine if the housing needs have changed, if the goals and policies are still relevant, and if the programs were effective.
 This task was systematically considered as part of the 2013-2021 Housing Element update.